Filip Havelka

-Filip Havelka (born 21 January 1998) is a professional Czech football midfielder currently playing for AC Sparta Prague in the Czech First League.
+Filip Havelka (born 21 January 1998) is a Czech professional footballer who plays as a midfielder for Dynamo České Budějovice.

 He made his senior league debut for Sparta Prague on 16 October 2016 in a Czech First League 3–0 home win against Jihlava.
 In July 2017, he went on loan to Liberec, another Czech First League side.

+On 11 July 2023, Havelka signed a two-year contract with Teplice.

+On 21 January 2025, Havelka signed a contract with Dynamo České Budějovice until June 2026.